 Infant formulas are usually fortified to ensure that they are as similar to breast milk as possible.
-Apart from the above nutrients, some formulas might also have essential fatty acids like DHA and ARA, nucleotides, prebiotics, and probiotics.
+Apart from the above nutrients, some formulas might also have essential fatty acids like DHA (docosahexaenoic acid) and ARA (it is a constituent of biological cell membranes, and helps in fluidity and flexibility), nucleotides, prebiotics, and probiotics.

 It is important to encourage healthy eating habits in your baby right from the start.
 Baby feeding plans can usually be broadly categorized into three – baby-led schedules, parent-led feeding patterns, and combination feeding schedules.
 As the term indicates, baby-led schedules are determined by your infant and tend to be unstructured.
 Parent-led routines are where there are specific times for eating, playing, and sleeping.
 Combination feeding schedules tend to be flexible and though fixed by parents, can accommodate the child’s wishes to a certain extent.
 You have to determine which of these works best for your family based on baby’s needs and your daily lives.

 As your infant grows older, the number of feedings will decline.
 Your baby is likely to sleep longer and have fewer bowel movements.
 On an average, your baby will feed about six to eight times each day.
-If your baby is alert, happy, active, gaining weight, developing well, wetting and soiling an adequate number of diapers each day, then it is likely that your baby is getting enough food.
-But if your infant seems unhappy after every feed and wants to continue feeding or is cranky and cries a lot, then it might be due to inadequate feeds.
+If your baby is alert, happy, active, gaining weight, developing well, wetting and soiling an adequate number of diapers or nappies each day, then it is likely that your baby is getting enough feeds.
+But if your infant seems unhappy after every feed, and wants to continue feeding or is cranky and cries a lot, then it might be due to inadequate feeds.

-Breastmilk is easier to digest than formula.
+Breast milk is easier to digest than formula.
 Thus, babies on formula are likely to feed less frequently than those who are breastfed.
 As they grow older, the number of feeds will decline further.
-It is important to take care not to overfeed your baby because it is easier for babies to drink from a bottle than the breast.
+It is important to take care not to overfeed your baby, as it is easier for babies to drink from a bottle than the breast.

-Feeding Tips to Feed a Newborn to 4-Month-Old Infant
+Feeding Tips for a Newborn to 4-Month-Old Infant

 - Your baby starts opens his mouth and turns his head towards the breast or the bottle.